MarioHisGitPub/RoshiFuckingOS/README.md

 Roshi Fcking OS 🐢🔥

-Roshi Fcking OS is a lightweight, fast, and minimal Linux distribution built with the Cinnamon desktop environment — inspired by Master Roshi, the legendary Turtle Hermit from Dragon Ball Z.
+Roshi Fcking OS is a fast, minimal Linux distribution featuring the Cinnamon desktop environment — inspired by Master Roshi from Dragon Ball Z.

-Smooth, powerful, and surprisingly efficient — just like Roshi when he gets serious.
+Created by Mario, dedicated to his friend Roshi.

+Built to be smooth, lightweight, and powerful — just like the Turtle Hermit himself.

 🐢✨ Features

-Speed Over Everything
-Fast boot times and a clean desktop, without unnecessary bloat.
+Fast & Lightweight
+Boots quickly and runs smoothly even on older hardware.

 Cinnamon Desktop
-Beautiful, slick, and customizable — a modern interface that just works.
+Modern, clean, and customizable.

 Essential Tools Preinstalled
-Everything you need to get started immediately.

-Lightweight Like a Turtle Shell
-Runs great on older machines, laptops, and tiny PCs.

-Custom Built
+Ready to use right after installation.

+Minimal by Design
+No bloat.
+No unnecessary services.
+Just a clean Linux experience.

+Handcrafted Build
-Crafted manually using chroot and GRUB — no junk, no filler.
+Built manually using chroot and GRUB: no Cubic, no automated builders — pure control.

 🌀 System Requirements

 CPU: 64-bit

-RAM: 2 GB minimum (4+ GB recommended)
+RAM: 2 GB (4+ recommended)

 Storage: 10 GB

-GPU: Intel / AMD / NVIDIA (open drivers recommended)
+GPU: Intel/AMD/NVIDIA (open drivers recommended)

 🔥 Installation

-Download the Roshi Fcking OS ISO
+Download the Roshi Fcking OS ISO.

 Flash it using: